kittisak0869961929/GBL-Performance-Task/README.md

 ## EDGE CASE HANDLING

 You will need to handle edge cases as you see fit.
 As an example, will the “Add” button still be clickable when the grid has been filled up?
+With any software, there are many edge cases to consider.
+Address any of these cases with reasonable solutions and be sure to add comments on why and how you handled these situations.

 # PERFORMANCE OBJECTIVES